-Likewise, and in accordance with article 19.4.of the Regulations of the Board of Directors, this function is entrusted to the Audit and Risk Committee.
+Likewise, and in accordance with article 20.4.of the Regulations of the Board of Directors, this function is entrusted to the Audit and Risk Committee.
 In particular, the Audit and Risk Committee shall:

-- Oversee the effectiveness of the Company's internal control system, the internal audit, and the risk management system (both financial and non-financial) and discuss with the external auditor the significant weaknesses of the internal control system revealed in the course of the audit, while maintaining its independence.
-For such purposes, the committee may, if appropriate, submit recommendations or motions to the Board of Directors, with the relevant term for follow-up. - Oversee and assess the preparation and presentation process and the integrity of the financial and non-financial information, reviewing compliance with legal requirements, the proper determination of the scope of consolidation and the correct application of accounting standards, and submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of such financial information. - Ensure that the annual accounts are formulated by the Board of Directors in accordance with the legal provisions on accounting.
-However, in cases where the statutory auditor has included a qualification in its audit report, the Chair of the committee shall clearly explain the content and scope thereof at the General Meeting.
-In addition, a summary of such explanation shall be made available to the shareholders at the time of publication of the call to the General Meeting. - Liaise with the auditor to receive information on: matters that could represent a threat to its independence; any matter related to the implementation of the audit process; and, where appropriate, the authorisation of any services, other than those forbidden under the terms of the applicable audit regulations, and other communications envisaged by these regulations. - Ensure the independence of the internal audit function; propose the selection, appointment and removal of the head of the internal audit service; propose the service's budget; approve or make a proposal for approval to the board of the priorities and annual work programme of the internal audit unit, ensuring that it focuses primarily on the main risks the company is exposed to (including reputational risk); receive regular report-backs on its activities; and verify that senior management are acting on the findings and recommendations of its reports.
+• Oversee the effectiveness of the Company's internal control system, the internal audit, and the risk management system (both financial and non-financial) and discuss with the accounting auditor any significant weaknesses of the internal control system that may be revealed in the course of the audit, while maintaining its independence.
+For such purposes, the committee may, if appropriate, submit recommendations or motions to the Board of Directors, with the relevant time period for follow-up.

+• Oversee and assess the preparation and presentation process and the integrity of the financial and non-financial information, reviewing compliance with legal requirements, the proper determination of the scope of consolidation and the correct application of accounting standards, and submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of the financial information.

+• Ensure that the annual accounts are prepared by the Board of Directors in accordance with the legal provisions on accounting.
+However, in cases where the auditor has included a qualification in its audit report, the Chairman of the committee shall clearly explain the Committee's view of its content and scope, being a summary of such view available to the shareholders at the time of publication of the call to the General Meeting.

+• Liaise with the external auditor to receive information on: matters that could represent a threat to its independence; any matter related to the implementation of the audit process; and, where appropriate, the authorisation of any services, other than those forbidden under the terms of the applicable audit regulations, and other communications envisaged by these regulations.

+• Monitor the independence of the internal audit function; propose the selection, appointment and removal of the head of the internal audit service; propose the service's budget; approve or make a proposal for approval to the board of the priorities and annual work programme of the internal audit unit, ensuring that it focuses primarily on the main risks the company is exposed to (including reputational risk); receive regular report-backs on its activities; and verify that senior management are acting on the findings and recommendations of its reports.

-The head of the internal audit service shall submit an annual work program to the Audit and Risk Committee, for approval by this committee or the Board of Directors, and shall report to the committee on (i) its execution, as well as any incidents or scope limitations arising during its implementation. (ii) the results, and (iii) the follow-up of its recommendations.
+The head of the internal audit service will submit an annual work program to the Audit and Risk Committee, for approval by this committee or the Board of Directors, and shall report to the committee on (i) its execution, as well as any incidents or scope limitations arising during its implementation, (ii) the results, and (iii) the follow-up of its recommendations.

-Ensure in general that the internal control policies and systems established are applied effectively in practice.
+Monitor in general that the internal control policies and systems established are applied effectively in practice.